 He was born in the Deep South, educated in the Midwest, ripened by the sun and sea of California and matured in the mountains of Appalachia before making his home in New York City.

-Recently, Gurr is starred as Bustopher Jones and Gus in the Broadway revival of Cats at the Neil Simon Theatre.
+Recently, Gurr starred as Bustopher Jones and Gus in the Broadway revival of Cats at the Neil Simon Theatre.
 In that same theater he made his Broadway debut playing Senator Strom Thurmond opposite Byran Cranston’s LBJ in the Tony Award-winning play, All The Way.
 Between that notorious Dixiecrat and cats both fat and thin, Gurr has been seen on Broadway as, among other things, a villainous fop and a hard-nosed sea captain (Amazing Grace), a factory owner and his fastidious foreman (two different stints in Kinky Boots), and a very, very strange man in a yellow suit (Tuck Everlasting).
-He is currently playing J.J.
+His latest role was that of J.J.
 Singleton in the world premier of The Sting starring Harry Conick, Jr. at The Paper Mill Playhouse.

 Gurr made his commercial theatre debut in the first national tour of the Tony Award winning musical, Monty Python’s Spamalot.
 Sometimes as Mrs. Galahad and Sir Bedevere, sometimes as King Arthur, he performed all over North America for the better part of four years.
 His next first national tour found Gurr playing seven different types of mean white cracker in the Tony Award winning musical, Memphis.